Astro and Svelte: Why I Believe They're the Future of Web Development

 <span>Page {currentPage} of {totalPages}</span>

-Look at the difference.
-In Vue you need ref() for every piece of state, .value to access it inside the script, computed() for derived values, defineProps for props, and the template uses v-model, v-for, :key directives.
-It works — I’ve written this exact kind of component in Vue dozens of times — but there’s friction everywhere.
-The .value unwrapping alone is a constant source of bugs when you forget it.
+The difference is obvious.
+Vue needs ref() for every state, .value to access it, computed() for derived values, defineProps for props.
+It works — I’ve written this exact component in Vue dozens of times — but there’s friction everywhere.
+The .value unwrapping alone is a constant source of bugs.

 Compiled, Not Runtime

 Svelte’s core innovation is that it’s a compiler, not a library.
-While Vue ships a runtime (~30KB minified + gzipped) that handles virtual DOM diffing, reactivity proxies, and the template compiler in the browser, Svelte does all that work at build time.
-The output is vanilla JavaScript that makes surgical DOM updates — no intermediate representation, no diffing algorithm, no runtime reactivity system.
+While Vue ships a runtime (~30KB min+gzip) that handles virtual DOM diffing and reactivity proxies in the browser, Svelte does all that at build time.
+The output is vanilla JavaScript that makes surgical DOM updates.

-For an Astro site that already ships zero JavaScript by default, this matters enormously.
-When you do need an interactive island, Svelte ensures that island is as small as possible.
-Svelte components compile to an average of 30-40% less JavaScript than equivalent Vue or React components.
-The interactive layer of my own website — dozens of Svelte components covering search, navigation, lightbox, timelines, and more — compiles down to a fraction of what a Vue or React runtime would weigh.
+For an Astro site that already ships zero JavaScript by default, this matters.
+When you do need an interactive island, Svelte keeps it small.
+Components compile to 30-40% less JavaScript than equivalent Vue or React components.

 The syntax feels natural too.
-Astro components use a frontmatter + template pattern.
-Svelte components use a script + template pattern.
-Moving between them feels seamless — the mental model is consistent.
-You write what looks like HTML, with the logic where it belongs.
+Astro uses a frontmatter + template pattern.
+Svelte uses a script + template pattern.
+Moving between them is seamless.

-Here’s an example from my own website.
-The blog search is a Svelte component inside an Astro page:
+Here’s an example from my site — the blog search is a Svelte component inside an Astro page:

 ---